 This page is for his friends who would like to reconnect and post their memories about him.
 Please feel free to add a comment!
 I’ve reposted comments from the original posts for continuity.
-If you have a story to share or would like to share this info with others, please link to this page like this: http://misangela.com/david-klepsig-jr and add your story to the comments.
-Thank you for visiting and remembering Dave.
+If you have a story to share or would like to share this info with others, please link to this page like this: https://misangela.com/david-klepsig-jr. Thank you for visiting and remembering Dave.

 I’ve made a gallery of Dave’s art HERE.
 I have Dave’s music, feel free to ask for a copy.
 Email me at misangelaspam at gmail.